arnicas/interactive-vis-course/Week6/README.md

 * A reference version by Mike Bostock: http://bl.ocks.org/mbostock/3884955
 * Simpler version (be sure to read what he says at the top): http://bl.ocks.org/d3noob/8603837

+### Things That Are Confusing About Line Charts

+* Frequently, for multiple line charts, the line data is in a "g" container.
+The data array is attached to the g "parent" node, along with other attributes you might need (for stuff like tooltips).
+* You see `[ data ]` a lot, because the data needs to be passed as an array to the line function.
+* It's a single "mark" (the path) for the array of data -- so for a single line, it's a datum() without a selectAll and enter().
+You just append a line element to the parent "g" container.

+They will remain a little confusing and different from most of d3.
+You might need to come back to this a bit.
+But they are incredibly useful chart types, especially with interaction!

 ### Reminder on Dates in D3

 For scales to work with dates, you need to convert your date strings to Javascript dates.
 We do that by using d3.time.format().
-We 'parse' the incoming date, and in axes tick labels we may want to use another format to print the date.
+We 'parse' the incoming date, and in axes tick labels we may want to use another format to print the date on the axis.

 References: